berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ![](images/image11.png)

-**IMPORTANT FOR PROGRAMMERS:** Before continuing, check that Visual Studio is selected as the External Script Editor for Unity.
+**IMPORTANT FOR PROGRAMMERS:** Before continuing, check that your choice of script editor (Visual Studio or VS Code) is selected as the External Script Editor for Unity.

 In the top menu, go to `Unity > Settings/Preferences > External Tools.`

-Select Visual Studio as the External Script Editor **(Note that Visual Studio and Visual Studio Code are different)**
+Verify that your script editor is selected as the External Script Editor.
+For example, in the image below, we are using Visual Studios so we selected Visual Studios.

 ![](images/image10.png)